eobermuhlner/big-math/README.md

 If you want to convert very long strings (10000 characters or longer) then this slow constructor may become an issue.

-`BigDecimalMath.toBigDecimal(String)` is a drop in replacement with the same functionality (converting a string representation into a `BigDecimal`) but it is using a faster recursive implementation.
+`BigDecimalMath.toBigDecimal(String)` is a drop-in replacement with the same functionality (converting a string representation into a `BigDecimal`) but it is using a faster recursive implementation.

 The following chart shows the time necessary to create a `BigDecimal` from a string representation of increasing length: